Famed Skating Coach Carlo Fassi dies at 67

 Bobek, who is in contention to medal at the championships, was being coached by her mother during an afternoon practice session.

-Fassi, born in Italy, was European champion in 1953 and 1954.
+Fassi, born in Italy, was the 1953-54 European champion.
 In the United States, where he made his home for the last 30 years, he was better known as coach to Fleming and Hamill as well as Olympic champions John Curry and Robin Cousins.